Cactusolo/CactusOasis/content/post/gator_good/index.md

 authors = ["Uiversity of Florida"]

 tags = ["Dimensions", "Tree of Life", "Conservation", "Biodiversity", "Outreach", "Education"] summary = "Our world’s heartbeat is its biodiversity.
-That complex web of life is responsible for the food we eat, the water we drink and the air we breathe.
-But we often don’t realize how much our actions can contribute to the earth’s cultivation or damage.
-That’s why UF is bringing researchers together from across the country to digitize and map our biodiversity, building a robust catalog of wildlife as the foundation for its preservation. see [Univeristy of Florida on YouTube](https://www.youtube.com/watch?v=z_FI56liDd4)"
+This complex network of all life is responsible for the food we eat, the water we drink ..."

 # Projects (optional).
 #   Associate this post with one or more of your projects.